Officiating Program – Overview

 After passing the evaluation, you will receive:

-• Two official Pickleball Canada Certified Referee Shirts
+• Two official Pickleball Canada Certified Referee Shirts (shipping not included).
+You may order extra shirts or hats at your own expense.

-• Certified Referee designation on the pickleballcanada.org website
+• Certified Referee designation on the pickleballcanada.org website.

-• Priority for refereeing medal and pro matches at Pickleball Canada managed events
+• Priority for refereeing medal and pro matches at Pickleball Canada managed events.

-• Certified Referee compensation (where available)
+• Certified Referee compensation (where available).

-• Other benefits associated with being recognized as having earned distinction as a Pickleball Canada Certified Referee
+• Other benefits associated with being recognized as having earned distinction as a Pickleball Canada Certified Referee.

 Certification Renewal